Candace Parker: 2012–2013: Comeback and second MVP season

 In 2012, Parker had re-signed with the Sparks to a multi-year deal once her rookie contract expired.
 She had played the full season and helped her team to a 24–10 record, making the playoffs as the second seed in the west.
 In the first round, they beat the San Antonio Stars two games to none.
 In the Western Conference Finals, against the Minnesota Lynx, the Sparks lost two games to none, while Parker scored 33 points, grabbed 15 rebounds, and had 4 blocks in a must-win game two, which they lost, 80–79, therefore ending their season.
-Parker was very emotional following the loss, hugging her mother Sara with tears.
+Parker was very emotional following the loss, hugging her mother Sara in tears.

 On July 27, 2013, in her sixth season, Parker played in her first All-Star game.
 She scored 23 points and grabbed 11 rebounds in a come from behind win for the West and was named WNBA All-Star MVP.
 The Sparks finished with the same record (24–10) as the year earlier, again earning the second seed in the Western Conference.
 On September 19, Parker was named the 2013 WNBA Most Valuable Player.
 Parker became the fifth player to earn multiple WNBA MVP awards, joining Lisa Leslie (3), Sheryl Swoopes (3), Lauren Jackson (3) and Cynthia Cooper (2).
 The Sparks faced the Phoenix Mercury in the Western Conference Semifinals.
 In game one, at Staples Center, the Sparks lost, forcing them to win in game two, at Phoenix to stay in the series.
 In game two, Parker scored 31 points and had 11 rebounds to lead the Sparks to a win, bringing the series back to L.A. for a game three.
 In a nailbiter, the Sparks lost on a last second jumper by Phoenix rookie Brittney Griner, ending the Sparks' season by one point for the second straight year.